thiswillbeyourgithub/Voice2Anki/README.md

 # Voice2Anki

-## What is this?
+## What is Voice2Anki?
 * Voice2Anki is a tool that leverages the power of LLMs to correct the transcription of state of the art TTS (text to speech) models to create anki flashcards.
-It allows to create many very high quality flashcards at a fast speed, even on very technical subjets.
+It allows to create many very high quality flashcards at a fast speed, on any subjects, using any language, phrased in a the way that suits you the most (it learns through examples you give it)

 ### Features
 * Works in any language